-We begin with the Gaussian input case, where it is well known that the noise distribution that minimizes the mutual information is also Gaussian.
-In this setting, minimizing the mutual information is equivalent to minimizing the channel capacity.
-Unlike previous approaches that uniformly allocate artificial noise power~\cite{Jin2022optimal}, we propose an optimal allocation strategy that minimizes either the total or maximum channel capacity.
-We show that these problems are \emph{convex} and derive their optimal solutions in analytical form.
-This strategy can be interpreted as a \emph{dual water-filling} problem, which seeks to minimize the total channel capacity to enhance security--contrasting with the classical water-filling approach that aims to maximize the total capacity of parallel Gaussian channels.
+We begin with the Gaussian input case, where the mutual information is equivalent to the channel capacity.
+This strategy can be interpreted as a \emph{dual water-filling} problem, which seeks to minimize the channel capacity to enhance security--contrasting with the classical water-filling approach that aims to maximize the total capacity of parallel Gaussian channels.
 We then extend our optimization framework to arbitrary input distributions.
-In such cases, the convexity of the corresponding optimization problems is not guaranteed.
-Thus, we establish theoretical conditions under which convexity holds.
 To derive the optimal solutions, we utilize the fundamental connection between mutual information and minimum mean squared error (MMSE), known as the I-MMSE relationship~\cite{Guo2005mutual}.
-To leverage the I-MMSE relationship, we assume that the artificial noise follows a Gaussian distribution, which is commonly adopted in SCA scenarios~\cite{Jin2022optimal, Gan2024classic, Guneysu2011generic}.
-In particular, for the problem of minimizing the maximum mutual information, the optimal solution can be obtained for arbitrary input distributions, regardless of convexity.

-The rest of this paper is organized as follows.
-Section~\ref{sec:background} introduces the system model and background.
-Section~\ref{sec:formulation} presents the formulation of the proposed optimization problems.
-Sections~\ref{sec:gaussian} and \ref{sec:arbitrary} address the optimization problems for Gaussian and arbitrary input distributions, respectively, and derive the corresponding optimal solutions.
-Section~\ref{sec:experiments} presents the simulation results, and Section~\ref{sec:conclusion} concludes.
+Compared to conventional uniform noise allocation, the proposed method significantly reduces the required artificial noise power while achieving the same level of leakage suppression.